nbos/nbos.github.io/posts/chunk.md

 ![](res/chunk/stacked/enwik7.svg)

-As one would expect the bulk of the gain in compressability occur with the first few introduced symbols and tapers out as they produce fewer modifications to the string.
+As one would expect the bulk of the gain in compressibility occur with the first few introduced symbols and tapers out as introductions produce fewer modifications to the string.

-We also notice that greater compressability is achieved with greater inputs (and larger dictionaries).
+We also notice that greater compressibility is achieved with greater inputs (and larger dictionaries).

-We can compare the compressability, or "information density" between scales by computing a compression *factor* at each point in the model's
+We can compare the compressibility, or "information density" between scales by computing a compression *factor* at each point in the model's
 evolution: